Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/connection-approval.md

     // The prefab hash value of the NetworkPrefab, if null the default NetworkManager player prefab is used response.PlayerPrefabHash = null;

-    // Position to spawn the player object at (default is Vector3.zero) response.Position = Vector3.zero;
+    // Position to spawn the player object (if null it uses default of Vector3.zero) response.Position = Vector3.zero;

-    // Rotation to spawn the player object at (default is Quaternion.identity)
-    response.Rotation = Quaternion.identity;
+    // Rotation to spawn the player object (if null it uses the default of Quaternion.identity) response.Rotation = Quaternion.identity;

     // If additional approval steps are needed, set this to true until the additional steps are complete